How to Get Your Child into Oxbridge

 5. Preparing for Admission Assessments and/or Written Work

 Applicants may be required to sit admission assessments for courses at Oxford and Cambridge.
 These tests often measure an applicant’s language, mathematical, or reasoning abilities, as well assessing how they work under pressure.
 We introduce private tutors who will help your child prepare for these assessments.
 Depending on which department your child applies for, they may also need to sit this assessment earlier than expected.
 The tutors we introduce can also advise your child on how to build a roadmap for their entire application so that they are prepared for any deadlines that have been set and are actively mentored throughout the entire application process.

 6. Impressing at Interview

 Interviews are considered to be the most mysterious part of the admissions process for Oxbridge applicants.
 They usually take place in early December and receiving an invitation is a great achievement.
-Both Oxford and Cambridge are looking for students who can demonstrate a breadth and depth of reading.
+Both Oxford and Cambridge are looking for students who can demonstrate a breadth and depth of reading and ability to discuss a range of topics in an academic and open way.
 For instance, if your child is applying for a History course, they will need to show the academic interviewer that they are aware of various concepts and authors, as well as demonstrate a passion and interest in specific topics.
 It is important that your child answers the question they have been asked, avoids waffling and provides examples to back up their claims.
 They should also be confident in their opinions even if their interviewer tells them that they are wrong.
-Remind your child to keep calm and continue to support their opinion.
+Remind your child to keep calm and continue to support their informed opinion.
 Oxbridge are seeking students who can address issues in a logical fashion, reason to conclusion and stand up for their own ideas.